What’s the Best Laundry Detergent for Yeast Infections?

 Better Life brand was created by two dads who wanted to make non-toxic but powerful cleaning products.
 This natural, color-safe, 4x ultra-concentrated detergent can dissolve dirt and stains, leaving your laundry fresh, without irritating your skin.

 Ingredients: Water, Potassium Cocoate (Plant & Mineral Derived), Decyl Glucoside (Plant Derived), Lauryl Glucoside

 Grab Green Plant & Mineral-Based Laundry Detergent Pods

-This cruelty-free detergent with naturally-derived ingredients will last you for 60 loads.
+Grab Green is a cruelty-free detergent with naturally-derived ingredients that will last you for 60 loads.
 It contains pods filled with laundry powder.
 All the ingredients are safe and certified as non-toxic, so you can be sure that this detergent will not irritate your sensitive skin.

 Ingredients: sodium carbonate, sodium carbonate peroxide, sodium citrate, sodium silicate, c10-16 alkyl benzenesulfonic acid sodium salt, hydrated silica, c9-11 pareth – 6, c10-16 pareth-1, subtilisin enzyme blend, amylase enzyme blend, sodium sulfate, polyvinyl alcohol, diamyl sodium sulfosuccinate, essential oils

 Meliora Laundry Powder